w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 ### Existing Recovery Info

-Currently, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} does not use the [Recovery Pallet](https://github.com/paritytech/substrate/blob/master/frame/recovery/), so this is probably not the reason for your tokens having existing references.
+{{ polkadot: Currently, Polkadot does not use the [Recovery Pallet](https://github.com/paritytech/substrate/blob/master/frame/recovery/), so this is probably not the reason for your tokens having existing references. :polkadot }}

 {{ kusama: On Kusama, you can check if recovery has been set up by checking the `recovery.recoverable(AccountId)` chain state.
 This can be found under `Developer > Chain state` in [PolkadotJS Apps][polkadot-js apps]. :kusama }}